top of page

 There are 3 styles of Abilities, which are identified on the top left of the card:

-Quick Abilities - Identified with a white colored symbol.
+Quick Abilities - Identified with a Grey colored symbol.
 With Quick Abilities, they tend to have smaller but stacking effect which combo into other Abilities or Actions.
-You may use up to 2 Quick Abilities before a third will Exhaust the Adventurer using them.
+You may use up to 2 Quick Abilities before a third card or action (Focus, Basic Attack etc.) will Exhaust the Adventurer.

 2 card fan Items.png